Operations

 5 min read

 Cold email personalization is the practice of tailoring every outreach email to the specific person receiving it.
-Their role, company, situation, pain points, and goals.
-Not a generic template blasted to a list.
+Their role, their company's current situation, their pain points, their goals, and what's changed recently in their world.

-Why Cold Email Personalization Matters More Than Ever
+Why Personalization Matters More Than Ever in 2026

-Inbox competition is at an all-time high.
-AI tools have made it easier than ever to send cold emails at volume, which means buyers are getting more of them than ever before.
+Inbox competition has never been higher.
+AI tools have made it trivially cheap to send cold emails at volume, which means buyers are receiving more outreach than ever before.
+Their tolerance for generic messaging has dropped to near zero.

-The response to volume is relevance.
 The sales teams winning at outbound lead generation right now are not the ones sending the most emails.
-They're the ones sending the most targeted, personalized ones.
+They're the ones sending the most relevant ones.

 Generic cold email response rates average 1-3%

-Personalized cold emails consistently achieve 15-30% reply rates
+Genuinely personalized cold emails achieve 15-30% reply rates

 The 4 Levels of Cold Email Personalization